Paul-Andre/bunnyResumer.js/README.md

 </script>
 ```

-You can override this behavior on specific videos by explicitly adding `rememberPosition=false` or `rememberPosition=true` to the url of each embedded video.
+You can override this behavior on specific embedded videos by explicitly adding `rememberPosition=false` or `rememberPosition=true` to their src URL.